 “Glial” is Latin for “glue,” coming from the idea that these cells mainly hold the neurons together.
-It turns out that they matter…a lot.
-What’s more, there is a special molecule from these cells that help nourish neurons and increase sperm production, and these cells may even treat Parkinson’s disease: Glial Cell line-Derived Neurotrophic Factor (GDNF) .
+There is a special molecule from these cells that helps nourish neurons: Glial Cell line-Derived Neurotrophic Factor (GDNF) .

+GDNF is a “neurotrophic factor,” which means it affects when, where, and how much the nerves grow.
+Like its neurotrophic factor cousins, NGF and BDNF, it also affects many systems outside the brain.
 GDNF is primarily produced by glial cells, the “support cells” of the brain.
 It is also produced by some neurons .

 - protective, meaning that it prevents brain cells from dying.

 - “trophic,” meaning that it promotes the growth of new and existing brain cells.